 Although the exact cause of breast cancer is not known, most experts agree that some men have a greater risk for breast cancer than others.
-In the United States, male breast cancer mostly affects men age 65 and older.1
+Male breast cancer mostly affects older men.

-The things that most increase a man's risk of breast cancer include:1
+Things that increase a man's risk of breast cancer include:

 What are the symptoms?

 The most common symptom of male breast cancer is a painless lump or swelling behind the nipple.
 Other symptoms can include a discharge from the nipple or a lump or thickening in the armpit.
 Although most men diagnosed with breast cancer are older than 65, breast cancer can appear in younger men.
 For this reason, any breast lump in an adult male is considered abnormal and should be checked out by a doctor.

 To check out a lump or thickening in the breast or armpit , tests such as a mammogram or ultrasound may be done.
 If either of these tests show signs of cancer, a biopsy will likely be done to know for sure if there is cancer.